 I won’t pretend that we’re professional backpackers — hell, we’re not even amateur yet — but we still really enjoyed camping on Mystic Beach.
 We might not have all the right equipment (look at those full-sized pillows in the above picture!), but even so our trip was memorable.
 Having camped on the beach twice now, I know we’ll slowly continuing building our gear collection.

-A tent is a must (unless you want to sleep in a hammock under the stars!) when camping.
-There are all kinds of tents, from huge tents that could house a family to tiny tents only big enough for one.
 Our tent is a two-man and we love it.
 It’s small, lightweight, and extremely easy to set up (it takes about two minutes!).
 We’re able to fit our air mattress and all our gear inside with ease.
 While our tent works great for us, it would be a bit small if you have lots of gear you want to store inside or a dog that wants to sleep with you.

 I’m a big fan of my Spivo stick!
 It’s a selfie stick that spins 180° with the click of a button – it’s perfect for capturing our adventures from every angle!
 It’s also waterproof so I don’t have to worry about it dying when I run under waterfalls or into the ocean.
 I use it with my GoPro, but you can get phone mounts as well.

 Mystic Beach is a beautiful beach located on the west coast of Vancouver Island, roughly 45 minutes north of Sooke.
 The trailhead is located at the China Beach day-use area and the two-kilometer trail is very uneven, littered with tree roots and mud.
 Camping is available for $10/person, with outhouses and communal food storage available at the beach.
 Mystic Beach is part of the Juan de Fuca Trail, so camping on the beach is quite common.